Islandora/documentation/docs/user-documentation/file_viewers.md

 ### Components of this scenario:

-1. A viewer (e.g. the module OpenSeadragon)
+1. A viewer that is a field formatter  (e.g. the module OpenSeadragon)
 1. A media display mode (e.g. the media display mode "Open Seadragon")
 1. A media type (File, though Image is configured similarly)
-1. A file field on that media type that can use that viewer as a field formatter (e.g. field_media_file)
+1. A file field on that media type that can use that field formatter (e.g. field_media_file)
 1. A field on that media type that points to a parent node (e.g. field_media_of)
 1. Display Mode Configuration  (make that display mode, on that media type, show only the file field rendered through that viewer's field formatter. e.g. see Media Types > File > Manage Display > Open Seadragon)
 1. An EVA view (which shows a node's attached media as rendered by that Media display mode. e.g. the view "OpenSeadragon Media EVAs")